Monarch School (San Diego)

 Monarch School is a public K-12 school in San Diego, California, which is exclusively for students who are homeless, at risk of being homeless, or impacted by homelessness.
 It was founded in 1988.
 At that time it was the only such school in the United States.

-As of 2021 it is still largest and most comprehensive K-12 program for homeless students in the U.S. The school enrolls approximately 350 students ranging in age from 4 to 19.
+As of 2021 it is still the largest and most comprehensive K-12 program for homeless students in the U.S. The school enrolls approximately 350 students ranging in age from 4 to 19.
 Monarch is accredited by the Western Association of Schools and Colleges (WASC) and aligned with Common Core Standards.

+History

 Monarch School is a public-private partnership between the San Diego County Office of Education and the nonprofit Monarch School Project.
-The nonprofit organization was initially headed by Ronne Froman, a former Navy admiral and former chief operating officer of the city of San Diego.
-In January 2012 Froman became chairman of the board of directors and Erin Spiewak replaced her as CEO.
+The nonprofit organization was initially headed by Ronne Froman, a former Navy admiral and former chief operating officer of the City of San Diego.
+In January 2012, Froman became chairman of the board of directors and Erin Spiewak replaced her as CEO.
 Spiewak's involvement with the school began in 2003 as a volunteer; in 2004 she was named volunteer of the year.

 The school originated in 1988 as "The PLACE," an acronym for Progressive Learning Alternative for Children's Education.
 It began as a drop-in center, then found a small location to function as a school in 1990.
 It started with just one teacher, Sandra McBrayer, who was later named the national Teacher of the Year in 1994.
 McBrayer had been teaching juvenile offenders in the court school system when she came up with the idea of a school specifically for homeless children.
 "I realized that part of our responsibility is to take school to the students and not just wait for them to come to us," she said in 1994.

-From 2001 until 2013 the campus was located on West Cedar Street in the Little Italy neighborhood of Downtown San Diego.
+From 2001 until 2013 the campus was located on West Cedar Street in the Little Italy neighborhood of downtown San Diego.
 That facility started with 48 students; by 2002 it had reached its capacity of 150 students.
 By 2009 enough classrooms were added to be able to serve students from kindergarten through 12th grade.
 The school grew to be over capacity and had to turn away eligible students, according to Froman.